 The FLASH-2 study aims to investigate the potential of intermittently scanned continuous glucose monitoring (isCGM) for monitoring type 1 diabetes in young children.

 Other obesity research

 Obesity research is carried out and supervised by Dr Helen Paterson.
-The focus of this research is around the knowledge and practises of New Zealand lead maternity carers and identification of risks factors for excess weight gain in pregnancy.
+The focus of this research is around the knowledge and practices of New Zealand-lead maternity carers and identification of risks factors for excess weight gain in pregnancy.

 This research, led by Associate Professor David Reith, is on two main themes: pharmacoepidemiology and pharmacokinetics/pharmacodynamics.
 Both themes are based on extensive collaborations with the School of Pharmacy, the Department of Anaesthesia (University of Otago, Christchurch), and the Department of General Practice (University of Otago, Christchurch).
 This research frequently involves the joint supervision of graduate and undergraduate students.

 This group is primarily engaged in a trial of immunogenicity of a new attenuated rotavirus vaccine specifically developed for neonatal administration.
 This trial is sponsored by the Murdoch Children’s Research Institute at the Royal Children’s Hospital in Melbourne and supported by the Health Research Council of New Zealand.

 The CHIP Study (Children of Incarcerated Parents) and the Father Apart Study